doctorfree/nvim-lazyman/markdown/lazyman.1.md

 config run `nvim-lunar proposal.md`.

-The `lazyman` installation and configuration automatically configures convenience aliases for Lazyman installed Neovim configurations.
-It also creates an `nvims` alias which dynamically creates a fuzzy searchable menu of installed Neovim configurations and launches Neovim with the selected Lazyman Neovim configuration.
+The `lazyman` installation and configuration automatically configures convenience aliases and shell functions for Lazyman installed Neovim configurations.
+It also creates an `nvims` shell function which dynamically creates a fuzzy searchable menu of installed Neovim configurations and launches Neovim with the selected Lazyman Neovim configuration.

 See `~/.config/nvim-Lazyman/.lazymanrc`.

-With this `nvims` alias it is no longer necessary to logout/login or source a shell initialization file to update the menu of installed Neovim configurations - the `nvims` alias dynamically generates the menu.
+With this `nvims` shell function it is no longer necessary to logout/login or source a shell initialization file to update the menu of installed Neovim configurations - the `nvims` shell function dynamically generates the menu.

-Similarly, a `neovides` alias can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.
+Similarly, a `neovides` shell function can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.

-Both the `nvims` alias and `neovides` alias accept a `-r` flag which indicates removal of the selected Neovim configuration.
+Both the `nvims` shell function and `neovides` shell function accept a `-r` flag which indicates removal of the selected Neovim configuration.
+Also supported is the `-c filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.

 The fuzzy searchable/selectable menu of Neovim configurations can also be shown with the command `lazyman -S`.
-Note also that both the `nvims` alias and the `lazyman -S` command can accept additional filename arguments which are then passed to Neovim.
+Note also that both the `nvims` shell function and the `lazyman -S` command can accept additional filename arguments which are then passed to Neovim.
 For example, to edit `/tmp/foo.lua` with a Neovim configuration selected from the `nvims` menu: